domRiddle/ASF/Remote-communication.md

 - Announcing your bot in **[our listing](https://asf.justarchi.net/STM)** if you've enabled `SteamTradeMatcher` in **[`TradingPreferences`](#tradingpreferences)** and meet other criteria
 - Downloading currently available bots to trade from **[our listing](https://asf.justarchi.net/STM)** if you've enabled `MatchActively` in **[`TradingPreferences`](#tradingpreferences)** and meet other criteria

 As a security measure, it's not possible to disable checksum verification for ASF builds.
-However, you can disable auto-updates entirely if you'd like to skip this.
+However, you can disable auto-updates entirely if you'd like to avoid this, as described above in the GitHub section.

 You can decide to opt-out of being announced in the listing by disabling `PublicListing` flag in bot's **[`RemoteCommunication`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#remotecommunication)** settings.
 This might be useful if you'd like to run `SteamTradeMatcher` bot without being announced at the same time.